-This page looks at things you should consider if you're moving in with the person you care for on a temporary or permanent basis, or if they move in with you.
+This page looks at things you should consider such as your housing rights if you're moving in with the person you care for on a temporary or permanent basis, or if they move in with you.
 It also looks at what you can do if neither of your homes is suitable for you both to live in, and you need to find somewhere else.

 How do I decide where to live?

 If you don't live in the same home as the person you care for, you may find it difficult to decide whether to move in with them, to move them in with you, or to remain living apart.
-The best solution will depend on your individual circumstances, so it's a good idea to talk the situation through with an adviser at a Shelter advice centre or carers' centre.
-An adviser should be able to tell you your rights and help you work out what to do.
-Use the Advice Services Directory or the useful links for carers to find an agency near you.
+The best solution will depend on your individual circumstances.

 What if I'm moving in with someone temporarily?